page contents

 The New Jersey Self-Advocacy Project (NJSAP)

-The New Jersey Self-Advocacy Project (NJSAP) was established in 1983 to challenge individuals with intellectual and developmental disabilities to become involved in events, legislative policies, and issues that affect their lives or the lives of others with disabilities.
+The New Jersey Self-Advocacy Project (NJSAP) was established in 1983 to challenge individuals with intellectual and developmental disabilities to become involved in events, legislative policies, and issues affecting their lives or those of others with disabilities.

 www.njselfadvocacyproject.org